grimmer0125/embedded-pydicom-react-viewer/README.md

 ### Setup Pyodide

-The current code alreasy uses local latest Pyodide dev version to speed up loading instead of CDN, just download it once.
-The zip file is https://github.com/grimmer0125/embedded-python-dicom-visualization-reactapp/releases/download/v0.1/pyodide.zip and you can just execute
+The current code uses local built Pyodide 0.17.0 version to speed up loading instead of CDN, just download it once.
+The zip file is https://github.com/grimmer0125/embedded-python-dicom-visualization-reactapp/releases/download/v0.2/pyodide.zip and you can just execute

 `$ sh download_pyodide.sh`